 Ready to talk gear?
 Xfinity offers the following gadgetry to go with your TV package or bundle.
 Most of them include an additional monthly fee.

 The X1 is Xfinity’s highly rated DVR/receiver and TV service.
-It costs an additional $14.95 a month.
-But if you want to watch and record HD content, there’s an extra fee ($10.00 a month).
-So Xfinity’s DVR charges are pretty steep compared to those of other providers.
+It costs an additional $5.00 a month.

-Data effective as of publish date.
+Data as of post date.
 Offers and availability may vary by location and are subject to change.

 If you’d like to watch your Xfinity content on another TV, you can pay $9.95 a month for an extra X1 DVR—or choose a non-DVR X1 TV box for $5.00 a month to use on the additional TV.
 The non-DVR boxes can set and play recordings, but not store them (they’ll be on your primary X1 DVR).

 But if you don’t care about recording and storing programming, you can save $10 a month by using a non-DVR X1 as your main receiver.

 It’s important to note here that Xfinity sends out various models of non-DVR X1 boxes.
 One, the RNG150N, is not compatible with the Xfinity voice remote.
 If you want that sweet hands-free navigation, you might want to ask an Xfinity rep which box you should expect in your region.